CoreumFoundation/coreum/x/dex/spec/README.md

 - Bob's order might be removed because it is cleared now (Bob got everything he wanted to)
 - Alice's oder must be updated and wait for other counterparty order by subtracting corresponding amounts, so it is transformed from `60uaaa -> 10uaaa` to `(60-30uaaa) -> (10-5ubbb)` which is `30uaaa -> 5ubbb`

+Important note: In the example, the prices in the Alice's order before and after the reduction is the same (`10 / 60 = 5 / 30`) but due to the math precision it is not true in general case.
+It means that in the updated order price might be different, affecting the sequence of orders in the queue.
+As a result, the updated order must be removed from the cache and persistent store and added again under new key, recalculated using the algorithm described in the "Sorting by price" and "Execution price prefix" sections.

+### Amount precision

+Let's say there is an order `10uaaa -> 9ubbb`.
+Then, the new counterparty order `4ubbb -> 5uaaa` comes.
+The order matching rule is met because `9 / 10 <= 5 / 4` is true.
+It means that orders might be reduced.